learnbyexample/py_regular_expressions/README.md

 The book can also be [viewed as a single markdown file in this repo](./py_regex.md).
 See my blogpost on [generating pdf from markdown using pandoc](https://learnbyexample.github.io/tutorial/ebook-generation/customizing-pandoc/) if you are interested in the ebook creation process.

-For online `html` version of the book, visit https://learnbyexample.github.io/py_regular_expressions/
+For web version of the book, visit https://learnbyexample.github.io/py_regular_expressions/

 <br>